Springle3152/ohapp/readme.md

 $ pip install virtualenv
 $ virtualenv venv
 ```
-Activate the virtual environment (it will say venv infront of the directory location on the command prompt, that is how you know you are in the virtual environment).
+Activate the virtual environment.
 If you are using Windows, type
 ```
 $ source venv\Scripts\activate
 ```